Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 5 - CONFIGURE PRINTER/KLIPPER & ADDONS

 Next, we have to configure our printer and put back some addons Sovol has added (probe_pressure and z_offset_calibration) and get the basics working.

+Please use the files provided here in the `/files-used/` folder.
+Some items (like the 'z_offset_calibration' script) have been fixed to work with the newest version of Klipper and other items in the printer.cfg have been changed/improved for a more silent and cooler (motor) running printer.

 1. RESTORE THE SOVOL ADDONS _(from the `/files-used/sovol-addons/` github directory)_ [HERE](files-used/sovol-addons/):<br>
     - Use an FTP program to connect to the printer (IP address or hostname, ftp port: 22, username/password: biqu/biqu)